nezred/nezred.github.io/_pages/about-en.md

 Hi 🥰!
 I'm a student of computer science, currently living in Sweden for ERASMUS+ exchange at [MDU](mdu.se), Västerås.
-I usually live in Ciudad Real, at the ESI, UCLM.
+I usually live in Ciudad Real, at the [ESI, UCLM](esi.uclm.es).
 I'm interested in computer science, specially in compiler theory, graphics, and AI.
-And I play games, watch shows and all that, and collect everything interesting I find on the way.
+In my free time I play games, watch shows and read, in general trying to find stuff that may have flown under most people's radar.